datasciencelifecycle/math493_fall2022/method1.md

 title: Logistic Regression
 ---

 We build a logistic regression model to predict whether a merchant will churn.
-We devide the dataset, 70% designated to training the models, and 30% designated to testing the models.
+We divide the dataset, 70% designated to training the models, and 30% designated to testing the models.

 ## First, we create a model aggregated around orders.